JackBergin/LUS_MQP/README.md

 ## Setup
 1. Make sure you are running the most recent version of Python 3.
-2. Implement the PyOpenGL library software.
+2. Download the PyOpenGL library software.
-3. Implement the Detectron2 library software.
+3. Download the Detectron2 library software.
-4. Implement the CV2 library software.
+4. Download the CV2 library software.
+5. Download the RealSense SDK
+6. Have Ubuntu 18.04 environment for SDK.
-5. Clone the repository
+7. Clone the repository

 ## Running the environment
 1. This project is supposed to be opened as the folder in VS code.
-2. From there the directoruy in wich the project runs depends on which part of the project is being implemented.

-  i.
-For the Realsense Work make sure that you are in this directory in the terminal to run any of the sub directories.

-  ii.
-For the Detectron Work, make sure you are in this directory in the terminal to run any of the sub directories.
+2. The primary project folder is "LUS_Sequence" and the other two folders hold all of the research and development done on both ends of the project.
+This was done in an agile like way so that both large parts of the project could be easily merged.